 Being aware of the potential causes and characteristics of left arm pain can help a person recognize what the body is reacting to and determine when it is necessary to seek medical attention.

 In this article, we explain the possible causes of left arm pain.
 For each of these causes, we describe the other symptoms that can help a person identify the underlying issue.

 A heart attack occurs when a portion of the heart muscle sustains damage or completely stops functioning due to a lack of oxygen.

 Most heart attacks happen as a result of narrowing in the coronary arteries.
 The arteries become narrow due to a buildup of plaque.
 If a piece of plaque breaks loose from the artery wall, it can cut off the flow of oxygen-rich blood to the heart, which may cause a heart attack.

-This may seem strange since the arm muscles are not being damaged.
-However, the nerves stemming from the heart and those coming from the arm send signals to the same brain cells.
-This means that the brain is confused about the source of the pain.
+Left arm pain is one of the most common symptoms of a heart attack.
+The nerves that branch from the heart and those coming from the arm send signals to the same brain cells.
+As a result, the brain cannot isolate the source of the pain.

 This phenomenon, called referred pain, explains why a person experiencing a heart attack might feel arm pain

-- discomfort at the center of the chest that lasts longer than a few minutes, or goes away and then returns
+- discomfort at the center of the chest that lasts longer than a few minutes or goes away and then returns

-- shortness of breath, with or without chest pain
+- breathlessness with or without chest pain

 - nausea or vomiting